wamp-proto/wamp-proto/rfc/text/advanced/ap_session_resumption.md

 A *Router* may forcibly pause or destroy a *Session* by sending a `GOODBYE` to the *Client*.
 As with *Client* initiated disconnections, the `Goodbye.Details.resumable` flag from the server dictates whether the open session can be resumed at a later time.
 In *Router* initiated disconnections, a *Client*-sent `GOODBYE` MUST NOT have the `Goodbye.Details.resumable` flag set.

+If a *Client* detaches or becomes detached from a *Session*, it MUST be able to attach to the same or other Sessions on the same *Transport*, without reconnection.
+*Routers* MAY decide to timeout and disconnect the *Transport* of the *Client* if it stays connected without being attached to a realm for an unreasonable amount of time.

 To resume an resumable *Session*, a *Client* sends a special `HELLO` message to the *Router*.
 It can send one of two types -- an opportunistic resume, or a dedicated resume.